 Shock and Denial

-The initial stage of grief, shock and denial, is typically the stage when emotions are most profound.
+The first of the 7 stages of grief, shock and denial, is typically the stage when emotions are most profound.
 The fact that you have experienced a loss may be evident, but you may still have underlying feelings of shock or disbelief.
 During this stage, many people experience physical symptoms such as nausea or vomiting, difficulty sleeping, decreased appetite or heart palpitations.
 Feeling emotionally “numb” is also common.
 Some people may describe this stage as feeling as if they are watching someone else’s life on a movie screen or as if they are detached from the reality of what has happened.

 Pain and Guilt